BobbyH03/Vacation-Planner/README.md

 # 🌴 Vacation Planner Web Application

-This project is a full-stack vacation planning web application developed to modernize a legacy travel booking system.
-It features a Spring Boot backend written in Java and a responsive Angular frontend.
-The application is integrated with a MySQL database to store and manage customer data, vacation packages, shopping carts, and orders.
+This project is a full-stack vacation planning web application aimed at modernizing a legacy travel booking system.
+It combines a Spring Boot backend written in Java with a dynamic and responsive Angular frontend, fully integrated with a MySQL database to manage customer data, vacation packages, shopping carts, and orders.

 ---

 ## 📌 Project Overview

-The purpose of this project was to demonstrate key backend development skills using the Spring framework.
-It includes creating RESTful APIs, integrating with a relational database, organizing clean architecture with multiple layers, and implementing input validation.
-The backend is fully integrated with a dynamic frontend to simulate real-world functionality in a vacation booking system.
+The main goal of this project was to demonstrate key backend development skills and integrate them with a dynamic frontend experience.
+By building RESTful APIs, integrating with a relational database, and structuring the backend with clean architecture principles, this app simulates a real-world vacation booking system.
+The frontend, powered by Angular, communicates seamlessly with the backend to provide a fully functional vacation planning experience.

 ---

 ## 🧠 Key Concepts and Skills Demonstrated

-- Object-oriented programming in Java
+- **Object-Oriented Programming (OOP)** in Java
-- REST API design using Spring Boot and Spring Data JPA
+- **RESTful API Design** using Spring Boot and Spring Data JPA
-- Layered backend architecture (controllers, services, DAO, entities)
+- **Layered Backend Architecture**: Controllers, Services, DAOs, and Entities
-- Database integration with MySQL
+- **Database Integration** with MySQL
-- Input validation and data handling
+- **Input Validation** and Data Handling
-- Use of Git version control and IntelliJ IDEA
+- **Git Version Control** and Development in IntelliJ IDEA

-This project builds on foundational knowledge in Java programming, version control, and web development frameworks.
+This project builds on essential programming skills, web development frameworks, and best practices in backend architecture.

 ---

 ## ⚙️ Technologies Used

-### Backend
+### Backend:
-- Java 17
+- **Java 17**
-- Spring Boot 3.3.6
+- **Spring Boot 3.3.6**
-- Spring Data JPA
+- **Spring Data JPA**
-- Lombok
+- **Lombok**
-- Maven
+- **Maven**
-- Hibernate Validator
+- **Hibernate Validator**
-- MySQL Connector
+- **MySQL Connector**

-### Frontend
+### Frontend:
-- Angular
+- **Angular**
-- TypeScript
+- **TypeScript**
-- HTML/CSS
+- **HTML/CSS**

-### Database
+### Database:
-- MySQL
+- **MySQL**

 ---

 ## 🚀 Application Features

-- Full RESTful API for vacation checkout and order placement
+- Full **RESTful API** for vacation package checkout and order placement
-- Backend validation for customer and order data
+- **Backend validation** to ensure correct customer and order data
-- MySQL database integration for persistence
+- Seamless **MySQL database integration** for persistent storage
-- Pre-populated with five sample customers on startup (no data duplication)
+- **Sample customer data** preloaded on startup (ensures no data duplication)
-- Modular package structure for maintainability and scalability
+- **Modular package structure** for easy maintainability and scalability

----